MarkGibbons/chefapi_client_nodes/README.md

 # Front End Endpoints used by web applications
 -----------

-## GET /organizations/ORG/nodes
+## GET /orgnodes
 ===========================

 ### Request
-Filter values restrict the returned information to a specific owner of the nodes and to a specific organization.
+Filter values may restrict the returned information to a specific owner of the nodes and to a specific organization.
 If not set nodes for all users and/or all organizations will be returned.